baychub/cb-gsg/getting-started.md

 ### Open the web portal
 While the RSP Controller application software is running, you can use the web portal.
-1. If the web portal is not already open, open it from the edge computer by going to http://localhost:8080/web-admin/ in a browser.
+1. Open the web portal on the edge computer by going to http://localhost:8080/web-admin/ in a browser.
 2. Navigate through the portal by choosing a page from the three-bar menu on the upper left of the display.

 ![enter image description here](add-screenshot-URL-here)